Healthy office lunch ideas

 Packing a lunch for work can seem a hassle, especially if you can easily buy something to eat.
 However making your own lunch has many benefits, such as knowing exactly what ingredients have been used and who has handled them, and being able to control the portion size.
 It can help you to save money too.

 Below are some filling, nutritious lunches that will fuel your body and reduce the urge to grab an afternoon or pre-dinner snack that is high in sugar, salt and calories.
 Some of the lunches are suitable for meal‑prepping so they can be easily thrown together as needed.

 Salad in a jar

-Jar salads not only look good but are also a great way to get your 5+ of veggies and fruit for the day.
+Jar salads not only look good but are also a great way to get your 5+ of veggies and fruit for the day, plus that all-important gel water.
 Using a glass jar and reusable fork helps to avoid the use of cling film and other single‑use packaging as well.
 Click here for some tips and tricks for building a salad in a jar plus 6 recipes so you can get inspired.
-And check out this site for other lunch-in-a-jar recipes that aren’t salad.

 For a hydrating lunch that is easy to digest, make your favourite smoothie recipe and put it in a jar or thermos ready for you to drink when hunger strikes.

 This site has step‑by‑step instructions for shrimp and pork rolls and tips on how to store them.
 Once you know the technique you can use any ingredients that you like.
 Rice paper and rice vermicelli usually don’t contain wheat so are gluten free, but if you are trying to avoid gluten check the ingredients list before you buy.